Table of Contents

 However, the reality is that there is a lot of variation when viewing data from this wide pool of employees.
 There is a high degree of variation between how employees in SF vs. Chicago are paid.
 Similarly, there is a high degree of variation between how employees at a seed stage private company and a large, public enterprise are paid.
 In order to reduce this variation, you can apply location and company stage filters.
 As you add filters, sample size will go down, but consistency can increase as you narrow the profile of employees you’re benchmarking against.

-There is a higher degree of variation across how companies compensate employees with equity than cash compensation.
-This varies drastically across locations, job families, levels, and company stages.
+Across the market, there is a high degree of variation in how companies compensate employees with equity.
+This varies drastically across locations, job families, levels, and company stages and is significantly more varied than cash compensation.

 How do consistency labels apply to calculated benchmarks?